 No matter how much space it has or how ideal the location is, security should remain a top priority.
 Any lapse in it can put you and your apartment at risk.
-So to ensure your security, here are the most common security issues in NYC apartments.
+So to ensure your safety, here are the most common security issues in New York City apartments.

 Start first with the most obvious.
 Ensure that your windows and doors are securely locked when going out and when you turn in for the night.
 According to the FBI, a third of all home intruders enter through open doors and windows.
 Tenants who live in buildings with four or more units have the right to install an additional lock on their door.
 You also have a right to a front door with a peep-hole and chain.